Cirrhosis - Home Treatment

 alcohol completely, even if alcohol was not the cause of your cirrhosis.
 If you

-do not stop, liver damage may quickly become worse.
+don't stop, liver damage may quickly become worse.
 For information about how

 Alcohol Abuse and Dependence.